sarosijbose/RobustFreqCNN/README.md

 ## About

-This repository contains the implementation of the paper "Towards Frequency-Based Explanation for Robust CNN" ([link](https://arxiv.org/pdf/2005.03141.pdf)).
+This repository contains the implementation of the paper "Towards Frequency-Based Explanation for Robust CNN" [arxiv](https://arxiv.org/pdf/2005.03141.pdf).
+It primarly deals the extent to which image features are robust in the frequency domain.

 ## Steps